 Profile

 Expected completion date: 2026

 The number of international agreements agreed upon by states grows from year to year, thus incrementally shaping our lives.
 Within the realm of treaties, a notion having an unsuspected impact on the operation of international treaties is the notion of object and purpose (O&P).
 The O&P is enshrined in multiple provisions in the Vienna Convention on the Law of Treaties (VCLT, 1969) and the Vienna Conventions of 1978 and 1986.
 This notion is best known as an element to be considered at the time of interpreting a treaty.
-Apart from interpretation itself, the identification of the O&P also determines whether states can undertake specific actions, e.g., whether they can suspend or terminate a treaty’s application, whether they can register reservations, whether a newly independent state will ipso jure become party to treaties that were in force before its independence, etc.
+Apart from interpretation itself, the identification of the O&P also determines whether states can undertake specific actions, e.g., whether they can suspend or terminate a treaty, whether they can register reservations, whether a newly independent state will ipso jure become party to treaties that were in force before its independence, and so forth.

-The scholarship on treaty law is one of the wealthiest fields of international law, yet the treatment of the notion of O&P remains either superficial or fragmentary.
+The scholarship on treaty law is one of the wealthiest fields of international law, yet the treatment of the O&P remains either superficial or fragmentary.
 However, this notion has the potential to wield surprising power and influence in hermeneutics and treaties’ operation more broadly.
-Given the treatment of the O&P so far in international legal theory, this thesis aims to assess and clarify the importance, role, uses, and treatment of the notion of O&P by assessing, first, the practice of international courts and tribunals and, second, that of states.
+Given the treatment of the O&P so far in international legal theory, this research project aims to assess and clarify the importance, role, uses, and treatment of the notion of O&P by assessing, first, the practice of international courts and tribunals and, second, that of states.
 The project aims not only to theorise what the treatment of the O&P should be but also to analyse and report the state of positive law vis-à-vis the O&P and interpretation.
 One of the broader objectives of this thesis is to contribute to providing more legal stability and increasing the understanding of interpreters, practitioners and states of the notion of O&P, as well as guiding and guiding them at the time of applying, interpreting and terminating treaties.

+Profile